Sindisil/lned/line_input/dev_docs/design.md

 ##  InputHistory

-When instantiated, LineReader has empty history.
+When instantiated, InputEditor has empty history.
 As input lines are accepted, non-empty lines are pushed to the history.
 The history stack can be navigated on later calls, via [Up] and [Down].
 Two edited buffers are potentially maintaind: edited_input is saved when history is accessed,